-The Group's management has made an assessment of the Bank's ability to continue as a going concern and is satisfied that the Bank has the resources to continue in business for the foreseeable future.
-Furthermore, management is not aware of any material uncertainties that may cast significant doubt on the Bank's ability to continue as a going concern.
-Therefore, the consolidated financial statements continue to be prepared on the going concern basis.
+The Group's management has made an assessment of the Group's ability to continue as a going concern and is satisfied that the Group has the resources to continue in business for the foreseeable future.
+Furthermore, management is not aware of any material uncertainties that may cast significant doubt on the Group's ability to continue as a going concern.
+Therefore, the consolidated financial statements are prepared on the going concern basis.